-The following table sets forth, for the last three fiscal years, the compensation earned for services rendered in all capacities by Atlantic's Chief Executive Officer and the three other highest-paid executive officers serving as such at the end of 1998 whose compensation for that fiscal year was in excess of \$100,000.
+The following table sets forth the compensation earned, for services rendered in all capacities to Atlantic, for the last three fiscal years, by Atlantic's Chief Executive Officer and the three other highest paid executive officers serving as such at the end of 1998 whose compensation for that fiscal year was in excess of \$100,000.
 The individuals named in the table will be hereinafter referred to as the "Named Officers."
 No other executive officer of Atlantic received compensation in excess of \$100,000 during fiscal year 1998.
-No executive officer who would otherwise have been included in this table on the basis of 1998 salary and bonus resigned or terminated employment during the year.
+No executive officer who would otherwise have been included in such table on the basis of 1998 salary and bonus resigned or terminated employment during the year.